Skip to main content

 Direct injection engines, were gamechangers, with one single drawback.
 What you should do to maintain its performance.

-Why would you need an oil catch can system on a modern direct injection engine?
-When OEM crankcase ventilation systems fail they allow for excessive amounts of oil vapor to enter into the intake manifold and not only cover the intake valves causing poor valve seating but a host of other problems.
+When OEM crankcase ventilation systems fail, they can allow excessive amounts of oil vapor to enter the intake manifold.
+This not only leads to intake valve contamination and poor sealing, but also contributes to a range of other issues.

 Is a catch can system necessary?

-How much was your setup?
+How much did your setup cost?

-A) $670-750 CAD.
+A) Approximately $670–$750 CAD.

 Should modified cars use an oil catch can system?